cofinley/FluentForeverVocabBuilder/README.md

 # Fluent Forever Vocab Builder

-This is a tkinter program that searches and scrapes info for a vocab word and builds a card for your anki deck, based off the FF model deck.
+This is a web app that searches and scrapes info for a vocab word and builds a card for your anki deck, based off the FF model deck.
-- Tkinter because Anki add-ons are not well documented and this separates concerns a bit.
+- Web app because Anki add-ons are not well documented and this separates concerns a bit.
+Was tkinter but it's not great to work with long-term.

 Basically a quick way to do [the vocab step](https://blog.fluent-forever.com/simple-word-flashcards/) step in the FF method.